 So, with the abundance of mangoes and pineapples at the market (and the abundance of salmon in my freezer), it was only a matter of time before I made a dinner combining broiled salmon with mango salsa.

-This is also one of my most favorite ways to serve salmon.
-You just can’t go wrong by combining citrus-and-honey-infused broiled salmon with the salsa made from fresh tropical fruit!
-The flavors are so perfect and refreshing, it’s like you’re eating a salad!
+This is definitely one of my most favorite ways to serve salmon.
+You just can't go wrong by combining citrus-and-honey-infused broiled salmon with the salsa made from fresh tropical fruit!
+The flavors are so perfect and refreshing, it's like you're eating a salad!
 And yet this meal will keep you full and satiated thanks to salmon packed with high quality proteins and omega-3 oils!
-This is a truly well-rounded dish: very colorful, full of anti-oxidants, fiber, fruit (mangoes and pineapple), vegetables (tomatoes and onions), protein and healthy fats !
 So tasty!
-And, doesn’t it make a nice presentation, thanks to all the colorful ingredients?
+And, doesn't it make a nice presentation, thanks to all the colorful ingredients?
 Serve this broiled salmon with mango salsa and cooked rice on the side.

 - Salt and pepper to taste